Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 ## Concepts

+To understand our Design System, here are some concepts explaining the decisions made when designing the DS.

 ### UI (User-Interface) Designers

 UI designers specialize in turning project requirements into a graphical interface that fits project requirements.
 That said designers are not coders.